Icenium/bond-content/3-store-in-cloud.md

 #### Step 8.
 Upload images to your backend

-With a Backend Services project in place now you're going to add data to it.
+With a Backend Services project in place, your next step is to add data to it.
 Backend Services provides SDKs for several platforms, including .NET, iOS, Android, and Windows Phone, but for a Cordova app you're interested in the JavaScript SDK.
 In this step you'll add the Backend Services JavaScript SDK to your project, and use it to store your images in the cloud.

 <hr data-action="start" />